-Rigorous exercise, stimulants (like caffeine or cocaine), or being in an excited state are all normal causes for an accelerated heart rate.
-Pregnancy and dehydration are physical conditions that will also cause the heart rate to rise.
+Rigorous exercise, stimulants (like caffeine or cocaine), or being in an excited state are all normal causes for an accelerated rate.
+Pregnancy and dehydration are physical conditions that will also cause it to rise.
 Tachycardia is the condition where the heart is beating too quickly (above 100 bpm).
 This condition may show no symptoms, but if untreated can cause heart complications and irreversible abnormalities.

 Doctors recommend cardiovascular activity to help slow a fast heart rate.
 Consequently, increased exercise strengthens the heart and improves the normal heart rate by helping this vital organ to function more efficiently.
 When the heart doesn’t have to work as hard to supply blood cells with oxygen, the heart rate will slow.
 The American Heart Association states the maximum heart rate should never exceed 200 bpm.
 This maximum number decreases with age.
 A 20-year-old adult’s maximum rate is 200 bpm, compared to a 50-year-old’s maximum being 170 bpm.